-Sages gain only divination, conjuration and abjuration spells, but gain 1d10 MPE/level and have a d6 hit die.
+Sages can cast only divination, conjuration and abjuration spells, but gain 1d10 MEA/level and have a d6 hit die.
 They also gain bardic lore abilities, a +2 bonus to all knowledge skills and have 8 skill points per level.
+Sages may take feats to gain the following specialized schools: